skip to main content

 Regular Savings

 • Fund Choice: Tracks the FTSE 250 Index.
 The fund invests directly in shares that make up the index such as Direct Line Group, Greggs & Morrisons.
-The fund has a ongoing charge of 0.12% which is cheaper than most active funds.
 Capital at risk.

 • Invest From: £25 pm